DEVELOPMENT TOOLS

 shopware-cli extension zip ./path/to/plugin --release

-• Removes app secrets (for Shopware apps)
+• Removes app secrets from manifest.xml (critical for Shopware apps)

 Local validation before upload